JohnRDOrazio/jQuery-Clock-Plugin/README.md

 $("#clock").clock({"timestamp":servertime});
 ```

+See an example of this in action here: **https://www.johnromanodorazio.com/jQueryClock.php**

 ## Custom NTP Timeserver generated timestamp

 It is also possible to use a timestamp from an NTP timeserver and start the clock with the ntp's timestamp, in order to have precise atomic time.
 An example of this can be found here: **https://www.johnromanodorazio.com/ntptest.php**.
 In the example the ntp timestamp is adjusted on the server to reflect the Europe/London timezone.